johnttaylor/pim/README-Intro-TShell.md

 Features __not__ included in shell framework
 * Command echoing.
 Input characters are not echoed back to the sender
   * e.g. when using [Putty](https://www.putty.org/), enable _Local Echo_
-* Command line editing, i.e. the backspace char (^H) is treated as printable ASCII character
+* Command line editing, i.e. the backspace char (^H) is not interpreted
   * e.g. when using [Putty](https://www.putty.org/), enable _Local Line Editing_
 * Asynchronous notifications.
 The shell only responds to commands, it never initiates a _transaction_.